unadlib/mutative/README.md

 ### `isDraft()`

-Check if it is a draft.
+Check if a value is a draft.

 ```ts
 const baseState = {